COVID-19 pandemic in Nevada: Primary election

-Barbara Cegavske, the Secretary of State of Nevada, announced on March 24, 2020, that the state would seek to conduct its June primary election almost entirely through absentee voting because of concerns about the coronavirus.
+Barbara Cegavske, the Nevada Secretary of State, announced in March 2020 that the state would conduct its June primary election almost entirely through absentee voting, due to concerns about the coronavirus.
 Absentee ballots would be mailed to all active voters, and Nevada would join a growing number of states that planned to participate largely in absentee voting during the pandemic.
 Because of the pandemic, it was determined that each county would have only one in-person polling location.

-In April 2020, Democrats filed a lawsuit against Cegavske, seeking additional polling locations for the primary election, and requesting that a ban on ballot harvesting be lifted to better assist voters.
+In April 2020, Democrats filed a lawsuit against Cegavske, seeking additional polling locations for the primary, and requesting that a ban on ballot harvesting be lifted to better assist voters.
 The suit also requested that absentee ballots not be rejected on the basis of mismatched signatures, stating that election officials did not have the necessary training to verify signatures and that mismatched signatures would not hamper the integrity of the election.
 True the Vote, a conservative group, filed a different lawsuit against Cegavske later that month.
 The group alleged that mass mail-in voting would lead to voter fraud, although proven cases of such fraud are rare.

-A judge ruled against True the Vote and declined to issue an injunction, stating that Cegavske's actions to protect voters "far outweigh any burden on Plaintiffs' right to vote, particularly when that burden is premised on a speculative claim of voter fraud".
-The judge also determined that Cegavske had taken adequate precautions to prevent such fraud.
-The Democrat lawsuit was settled; three polling places were set up in Clark County, and the county agreed to send mail-in ballots to all registered voters, rather than just active voters.
-Nevada Republicans sought records from the Clark County Commission regarding the decision, stating that a public meeting should have been held.
-True the Vote filed a revised complaint in May 2020, saying that Clark County's voting procedures during the pandemic would give residents there an unfair advantage over those in other parts of the state.
+A judge ruled against True the Vote, stating that Cegavske had taken adequate precautions to prevent potential fraud.
+The Democratic lawsuit was settled; three polling places were set up in Clark County, and the county agreed to send mail-in ballots to all registered voters, rather than just active voters.
+True the Vote filed a revised complaint, saying that Clark County's voting procedures during the pandemic would give residents there an unfair advantage over those in other parts of the state.
 The judge allowed the primary to proceed with its mail-in aspect in place.
+U.S. president Donald Trump was a longtime critic of mail-in ballots, saying that they encourage voter fraud.
+In May 2020, Trump expressed displeasure with Nevada's mail-in voting proposal, and suggested that he might withhold federal funding to the state in retaliation, earning him criticism from Nevada Democrats.